dlab-berkeley/R-Data-Visualization/README.md

 4. Open up the `R-Data-Visualization.Rmd` file, located in the `lessons` folder.

-5. If you do not have the `cowplot`, `dplyr`, `ggplot2`, and `here` packages installed, be sure to install them using the `install.packages()` function in the first code block of the `R-Data-Visualization.Rmd` file.
+5. If you do not have the `tidyverse` package installed (which includes `ggplot2 `), be sure to install it using the `install.packages()` function in the first code block of the `R-Data-Visualization.Rmd` file.

 6. Run a chunk of code by clicking the green "play" button in the upper right hand corner of each code chunk.
 Alternatively, place your cursor on a given line and press "Command + Enter" (Mac) or "Control + Enter" (PC) to run an individual line of code.

-7. The file `R-Data-Visualization-Challenges.Rmd` contains space for you to work on five challenge problems.
-The file `R-Data-Visualization-Challenges-Solutions.Rmd` contains the solutions to these challenges.
+7. Theere are challenges throughout the workshop.
+The file `solutions/solutions.R` contains the (you guessed it) solutions to these challenges.

 ## Is R not working on your laptop?